-Prediction of respiratory decomposition in Covid-19 patients using machine learning: The READY Trial
+Prediction of respiratory decompensation in Covid-19 patients using machine learning: The READY Trial

 Background Currently, physicians are limited in their ability to provide an accurate prognosis for COVID-19 positive patients.
 Existing scoring systems have been ineffective for identifying patient decompensation.
 Machine learning (ML) may offer an alternative strategy.
 A prospectively validated method to predict the need for ventilation in COVID-19 patients is essential to help triage patients, allocate resources, and prevent emergency intubations and their associated risks.